 Command 294 returns the accumulator value for the specified scale in floating-point format.
+Batch status is returned in place of the indicator status.

 Read Rate of Change as Float

 Command 295 returns the current rate of change value for the specified scale in floating-point format.
 This command is valid only for the 1280.